Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/migrating-vvv1.md

 ## Overview

-Sites configured in VVV 1.4.x and earlier will still work, but require additional setup after upgrading to VVV 2.0.0.
+Sites configured in VVV 1.4.x and earlier require additional setup after upgrading to VVV 2.0.0.
 For best results, a complete `vagrant destroy` is recommended, but a migration without data loss is still possible.
 Please be sure to backup critical files and databases.

 A full provision should be run at least once during this process.